dpareasy/Assignment1/README.md

 ### The `controller` and `planner` Nodes ###

-You can finde a complete description of these two nodes in [arch_skeleton](https://github.com/buoncubi/arch_skeleton).
+You can find a complete description of these two nodes in [arch_skeleton](https://github.com/buoncubi/arch_skeleton).

 ### ROS parameters ###